alexporrello/DesktopPublisherAssistant/README.md

 # Desktop Publisher Assistant

 Desktop Publisher Assistant is a powerful organization tool for Desktop Publishers at National Instruments.
-This tool has been created to minimize mistakes, and because the information is stored locally on each user's machine, there is no security risk to National Instruments.
+It was created to minimize mistakes during PPMs and other desktop publishing procedures.

 ![](readme-images/program.PNG)